sergiofgonzalez/python-workbench/part_4-web-apps/part-ii-fastapi-in-depth/05_hello_fastapi_exercises/README.md

 Create a web app with a public and protected endpoint:

-+ `GET /public` &mdash; will return a hardcoded "Hello, world!"
++ `GET /public/hi` &mdash; will return a hardcoded "Hello, world!"
-+ `GET /protected` &mdash; will return a hardcoded string only when there's present a header with the contents `Bearer ` followed by a string.
++ `GET /protected/hi` &mdash; will return a hardcoded string only when there's present a header `Authorization` with the contents `Bearer ` followed by a string.
+When not present it should return a 401 Unauthorized.

 ## Exercise

-Create a simple web app that lets you create, and get all the tasks which are defined as:
+Create a simple task management web app that lets you create, and get all the tasks which are defined as:

 + title &mdash; string, required
 + description &mdash; string, optional
 + urgency &mdash; integer

-When created, a task is given an ID, which is never returned to the user when the endpoint that returns all the tasks are returned.
+When created, a task is given an ID, which is never returned to the user.